rsapkf/42/docs/open-source-software.md

 - [Kotlin](https://github.com/kotlin) - Kotlin Tools and Libraries.
 - [QISKit](https://github.com/QISKit) - An open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.
 - [Facebook](https://github.com/facebook) - We are working to build community through open source technology.
 NB: members must have two-factor auth.
+- [Facebook Experimental](https://github.com/facebookexperimental) - These are Facebook projects that are not necessarily used in production but are being developed in the open nevertheless.
 - [Microsoft](https://github.com/microsoft) - Open source, from Microsoft with love.
 - [Netlify](https://github.com/netlify) - Netlify builds, deploys and hosts your front-end.
 - [Google](https://github.com/google) - Google ❤️ Open Source.